The world's largest website

 on - arc off", short circuit transfer mode, the pulsed mode is

-an "open arc" mode that delivers the droplets across the arc in
+an "open arc" mode that delivers the droplets across the open arc sometimes in

-a consistent transfer, that is if you have purchased one of the
+a consistent transfer.
+The consistent transfer is derived if you purchased one of the

-rare pulsed power sources that actually works in a consistent
+rare pulsed power sources that actually delivers the pulsed drops in a consistent

-manner.
-In contrast to short circuit transfer set at 150 amps,
+In contrast to the ARC ON - ARC OFF short circuit transfer mode set at 150 amps,

-the OPEN ARC pulsed process set at150 amps will deliver a weld with greater weld energy.
+the pulsed mode which is an OPEN ARC mode, when set at 150 amps will deliver a weld with greater weld energy.

 at 180 amps and you want to try an 0.045 and the pulsed

-process, I would start the pulsed weld at 160 amps, then
+process, I would start the pulsed weld around 160 amps, then

 adjust.